Vivint Outdoor Camera Pro Review

 Vivint Outdoor Camera Pro vs. eufyCam E

-If you don’t already have the eufy HomeBase, then the camera and it’s hub will cost you $237.99, which is still over $100 less than the Vivint Outdoor Camera Pro.
+Without the eufy HomeBase, the camera and its hub together cost $237.99, which is still over $100 less than the Vivint Outdoor Camera Pro.
 Durability-wise, the two cameras are neck in neck with matching IP ratings of 65.
-Other similarities include 1080p HD video, 140 degree fields of view, infrared night vision, two-way audio, and Alexa integrations.
+Other similarities include 1080p HD video, 140 degree fields of view, infrared night vision, two-way audio and Alexa integrations.

 The video is better on the Vivint camera, as the eufyCam E can’t zoom at all and lacks 4K HDR sensors.
 Vivint also wins in terms of smart platform integrations, as it also works with Google Assistant.
 Plus, the Vivint Outdoor Camera Pro has person detection and activity zones, while the eufyCam E lacks both.
 As far as apps go, Vivint’s has higher ratings from iPhone and Android users, although the eufy Security app is pretty highly-rated as well.

-But one area in which the eufyCam E beats the Vivint Outdoor Camera Pro aside from price is storage, as 30 days of cloud storage only costs $2.99 per camera per month compared to five dollars per camera for half that time.
-Finally, the eufyCam is wireless, which you may prefer, and has a louder siren by 15 decibels.
-Despite this, I’d still recommend the Vivint Outdoor Camera Pro over the eufyCam E for its person detection, Google integration, and superior video quality.
+But one area in which the eufyCam E beats the Vivint Outdoor Camera Pro aside from price is storage.
+Eufy offers 30 days of cloud storage for only $2.99 per camera per month.
+Vivint charges five dollars per camera for half that time.
+Finally, the eufyCam is wireless, which we actually preferred, and has a louder siren by 15 decibels.
+Despite this, we’d still recommend the Vivint Outdoor Camera Pro over the eufyCam E for its person detection, Google integration, and superior video quality.

 Vivint Outdoor Camera Pro vs. Nest Cam IQ Outdoor

-The Nest Cam IQ Outdoor is actually $50 cheaper than the Vivint Outdoor Camera Pro, which is kind of negligible when you consider how much money you’re spending in the first place.
-Let’s talk about how the Nest Cam beats the Vivint Outdoor Camera Pro.
+The Nest Cam IQ Outdoor is actually $50 cheaper than the Vivint Outdoor Camera Pro, which is kind of negligible given their overall prices.
+The Nest Cam beats the Vivint Outdoor Camera Pro in a couple of important ways.
 First of all, it’s more durable and can withstand high-powered water jets with an IP rating of 66 compared to 65.
 It has a feature called Supersight, which automatically zooms in on people it detects.
 The camera can zoom in optically 12 times as opposed to three, and in addition to Alexa and Google Assistant, the Vivint Outdoor Camera Pro also works with Philips Hue light bulbs.

 But the Vivint Outdoor Camera Pro isn’t completely down and out.
 It beats the Nest Cam IQ Outdoor in terms of storage, as the latter has no local storage and only expensive cloud storage options.
 Also, it’s field of view is wider by 10 degrees.
 Plus, it has a siren that the Nest Cam lacks.